 Cabin tents have almost vertical sides and higher ceilings than dome shape tents.
-These make them great for walking around comfortably—look at the Browning’s extreme 7-foot height, perfect for most average people.
+These make them great for walking around comfortably—look at the Browning tent’s extreme 7-foot height, perfect for most people.

-All of these tents are waterproof to a degree, but some are better than others.
-For example, the Wenzel can withstand rain, but users report leaks at the seams.
+All of these camping tents are waterproof to a degree, but some are better than others.
+For example, the Wenzel tent can withstand rain, but users report leaks at the seams.

 On the other hand, people had no trouble with the ALPS tent and minimal struggles with the rest of the camping tents above.

-If you’re ever inside of a tent’s ability to withstand rain, perhaps it’s best to invest in a tarp to aid the rain fly.
+If you’re ever worrying about a camping tent’s ability to withstand rain, perhaps it’s best to invest in a tarp to aid the rain fly.
 Weatherproof protection spray and seam seal also work wonderfully.

 A vestibule, as you may know, is a small area for you to strip off your shoes and otherwise dirty clothing you may have messed up during your adventures in the wilderness.
 It lets you keep your undesirable clothing away from your sleeping area.